multividas/developers-multividas/docs/rest-api/entities/tag.md

-# Tag model at MultiVida.blog
+# Tag model at multividas.com

-This document describes the attributes of the Tag model used in the MultiVida.blog application.
+This document describes the attributes of the Tag model used in the multividas.com application.

 | Attribute Name   | Type           | Description                |
 |------------------|----------------|----------------------------|